 Rocks can damage garden equipment, and they can also prevent plants from growing properly.
 By removing the rocks, you create a smooth surface that allows water and air to reach the roots of the plants.

 The next step is to add compost to the soil.
 Spread it evenly over the surface, then use a rake or hoe to mix it in.
 You can buy compost, or you can make your own by composting leaves, grass clippings, and vegetable scraps.

 3. Spread mulch

 The final step is to spread mulch over the surface of the garden.
 Mulch is a material, usually organic, that you spread over the soil to protect it.
 It can be anything from straw to wood chips to leaves.
-You can buy mulch from amazon.
+You can buy mulch from Amazon.

 Mulch will help protect your plants from extreme weather and temperature changes.
 It’ll also keep the soil from drying out and prevent weeds from taking over.
 Be sure to keep the mulch an inch away from plant stems to avoid rot.

 Gardeners have long debated the best way to till their gardens.
-The answer, it seems, may depend on your soil type and how deep you want to plant your vegetables. so how deep should you till a garden, If you have heavy clay soil, for example, you will need to dig down at least 6 inches in order to loosen up the earth enough for plants’ roots to grow properly.
+The answer, it seems, may depend on your soil type and how deep you want to plant your vegetables. so how deep should you till a garden, If you have heavy clay soil, for example, you will need to dig down at least 6 inches to loosen up the earth enough for plants’ roots to grow properly.